Nakilon/skjvs/README.md

 # gem skjvs

-String key json value storage, i.e. keys are automatically converted to MD5, values are serialized to JSON.
+Very simple yet efficient "string key -> json value" storage, i.e. keys are automatically converted to MD5, values are serialized to JSON.

-Replacement for `YAML::Store` and such.
+Persistent file is concurrently accessible from any number of threads or processes.
+Consistency is gauranteed by file locking.
+Faster than `YAML::Store` by magnitudes.
+You only pay with theoretical MD5 collisions and growing file size on value overwrite.

 ## Installation